A first hand account of their real history and

 By the end of 1972

-every area of the South Central Los Angeles felt the influenced of a street
+every area of the South Central Los Angeles felt the influence of a street

 gang.
 The Crips considered themselves “gangsters”, or street thugs who were